Whether you’re 16 or 60, or any age for that matter, you will bump up against this question at some point: “What should I do with my life?”

 - Maybe you’re about to become an empty nester or nearing retirement, and the years ahead look confusing and desolate.

-Regardless of your age or specific situation, you are standing at a crossroad without a sign to guide you.
-That’s why I think it’s so valuable to start with the question, “What do I want to do with my life?”
+Regardless of your age or situation, you are at a crossroads without a sign to guide you.
+That’s why it’s so valuable to start with the question, “What do I want to do with my life?”

-Once you discover what you love to do, you will harness the motivation and momentum to wake up each morning eager and ready to start your day.
+Once you discover what you love to do, you will find the motivation and momentum to wake up each morning eager and ready to start your day.

-But how are you supposed to find your passion, the thing you love doing, if you have no idea what it is?
+But how are you supposed to know the thing you love doing if you have no idea what it is?

 Commit to the search and have a positive attitude about finding what you love.
 Try the following:

-- Take some assessment tests to find out where your strengths and interests are.
+- Take some assessment tests to find your strengths and interests.

 - Talk to other people who have jobs that fascinate or inspire you.